marcomattes/angular-skeleton-project/README.md

 Test the project (and watch for changes):
 * npm test
-* npm run test:watch

-Test with code coverage:
+Test with code coverage and lint reports:
-* npm run coverage
+* npm run test-ci

 Compile with Typescript compiler:
 * npm run tsc